rudasn/frontend-server/README.md

 ## Usage

-Run `yarn start` to start the server.
+Run `yarn start` to start the server and follow the instrutions on the terminal.